Air2air/northworks/public/content/c-reviews-paris.md

  Then, as Maestro Pierre Boulez raised his arms to signal the beginning strains of the sublime Adagio from Gustav Mahler's Symphony No. 10, I was transported into that timeless realm without national boundaries - the universal world of music.
 Instead of isolated groups of Frenchmen, small enclaves of English-speaking Americans, Brits, and Welshmen, or coteries of German, Hungarian, Russian, or Arabic-speaking people, all of us seated in the hall quickly became one world - a world united by a single musical language that we could readily understand.
 Without translation.

- Boulez conducted without a baton, using instead, a right hand to shape rhythmic phrases and a mobile left , with palms turned upward at times so that his fingers reached out to encourage wood winds or brass to give a bit more, or to entice cellos to dig deeper into a melodic line.
+ Boulez conducted without a baton, using instead, a right hand to shape rhythmic phrases and a mobile left, with palms turned upward at times so that his fingers reached out to encourage wood winds or brass to give a bit more, or to entice cellos to dig deeper into a melodic line.
 At times one hand gently patted the air to signal the brass to silence, or to quiet violins to a mere whisper of sound.

  The Paris strings were, in fact, some of the most unified I've ever heard.
 They repeatedly tricked one's ears into perceiving a sound that seemed to be produced by a single, rather than a mass, of players.
 Rich organ-like textures emanated from the brass and winds and a particularly long-winded trumpet player eventually evolved his sound into a stream of ineffable sweetness.